Patrizia Zelano Acqua Alta a Venezia (High Water in Venice)

 About Patrizia Zelano

 Zelano holds a degree in pre-Columbian ethno-archaeology from the University of Bologna.
 She was taught by the photographer Guido Guidi at the Accademia di Belle Arti, Ravenna, and he has remained a strong influence on her artistic research and development.
-Zelano sees her work as a form of self-analysis and a metaphorical way to evoke feelings.
+She sees her work as a form of self-analysis and a metaphorical way to evoke feelings.

-Her work has been exhibited widely in solo and group exhibitions, including at Galleria dell’Immagine, Rimini (2007); Luci dell’Islam exhibition, Prato, Italy (2007); Centro Italiano della Fotografia d’Autore, Bibbiena, Italy (2010); L’Arsenal de Metz, France (2011); Boca Raton Museum of Art, Florida (2012); National Museum of Contemporary Art (EMIST), Athens (2013); IPP (International Photo Project), Spazio Soderini, Milan (2015) and CIBUS, Parma, Italy (2022).
+Zelano’s work has been exhibited widely in solo and group exhibitions, including at Galleria dell’Immagine, Rimini (2007); Centro Italiano della Fotografia d’Autore, Bibbiena, Italy (2010); L’Arsenal de Metz, France (2011); Boca Raton Museum of Art, Florida (2012); National Museum of Contemporary Art (EMST), Athens (2013); IPP (International Photo Project), Spazio Soderini, Milan (2015); and CIBUS, Parma, Italy (2022).

 Zelano has won numerous awards, including first prizes at SI Fest, Savignano sul Rubicone, Italy (2006 and 2009) and Festival di Fotografia di Napoli, Archivio Fotografico Parisio, Naples (2009).
 She has also won the Wannabee Prize International Art Contest (2014) and the Fondo Malerba award (2015), both in Milan.